taljacob28/lol-player-churn-analysis/README.md

 - **Observation window:** six months per player, split into a **four-month feature period** and a **two-month outcome period**.
 - **Engaged population:** a player is included only if they played at least **30 ranked games in the feature period**.
 The question is why *committed* players leave, not why casual players drift off.
 - **Churn label:** a player is churned if they played **zero ranked games in the outcome period** after being active in the feature period.
-- **Leakage-safe by design:** every behavioral feature, including `days_since_last`, is measured **as of the feature/outcome cutoff** — before the outcome is known.
+- **Leakage-safe by design:** every behavioral feature, including `days_since_last`, is measured **as of the feature/outcome cutoff**, before the outcome is known.
 Recency therefore acts as a genuine leading indicator, not a circular restatement of the label.

 ### Population funnel